 Create a unique show-stopping centerpiece for a Harry Potter-themed baby shower with this DIY Hogwarts Express Diaper Cake.
 Complete tutorial for creating your own diaper cake below.

-It was a blast to put together and would be a great centerpiece for a shower or a wonderful gift for an expecting friend!
+This was a blast to put together and would be a great centerpiece for a shower or a wonderful gift for an expecting friend!
 There are a lot of ways you could put your own spin on this and it doesn’t need to be the Hogwarts Express.
-It would be cute in any color!
+It would be cute as a train in any color!

 Here is a list of the supplies I used.
 I experimented a lot while creating this and because of that I do not know the exact measurements of ribbon and fabric used, but I have given my best guess.